mohamedeliwa/practice-notes/conditions/pulmonology/pleural_effusion.md

 These criteria are very sensitive in the diagnosis of exudative effusions although may occasionally falsely identify transudates as being exudates, e.g. patients with partially treated heart failure on diuretics may be misidentified as exudates.
 N-​terminal pro-​brain natriuretic peptide (NT-​proBNP) in pleural fluid or blood may be of use in these cases.
 Similarly, a total protein gradient (serum-​pleural fluid total protein) >31 g/​L is suggestive of heart failure.

 ## Some Pleural fluid analysis results

-- Hemothorax: if pleural fluid hematocrit >50% of peripheral blood hematocrit

 ### Characteristics